 It is notable that the R6 has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The R6 is a recent model that features in the current product line-up of Canon.
 In contrast, the RX0 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX0 was succeeded by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon R6 Manual (free pdf) or the online Sony RX0 Manual.
+Further information on the features and operation of the R6 and RX0 can be found, respectively, in the Canon R6 Manual (free pdf) or the online Sony RX0 Manual.

 So what conclusions can be drawn?
 Is the Canon R6 better than the Sony RX0 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.